harmonylang/harmonylang.github.io/docs-src/textbook/hvm.md

 ## Formal Specification

 A formal specification of the Harmony Virtual Machine is well underway but not yet completed.
-At this time, there is no support yet for bitwise integer operations.
+In particular, `trap` is not yet specified.
 Also, strings are limited to the printable characters minus double quotes, back quotes, or backslashes.
+However, everything else is specified.
 Given a Harmony program, you can output the TLA+ specification for the program using the following command: